-Xi4 Series Initial Printer Setup Details and Information
+Xi4 Series Printer Setup Overview

 The Zebra Printer can be used in a wide variety of applications using many different media combinations to suit your printing needs.
 This flexibility is due to the printer's ability to be configured and adjusted for all the variability an application may introduce.
 Understanding the printer configurations will enhance your ability to optimize your printer to meet your printing needs.